I'm an artist from NYC living in Chiang Mai, Thailand. I've been making art since 1994, and I've taught art to kids and adults for 8 years.

 Animal Silhouette Art for Kids: Play With Patterns and Texture

-This project includes looking at the patterns and textures on an animal as well as their silhouette.
-A pattern refers to the repeating image that happens again and again.
-An example would be stripes on a zebra or spots on a leopard.
-A texture refers to what the fur or skin would feel like.
-An example would be, a giraffe looks fuzzy but the hair also looks kind of stiff, or a squid has suckers that look bumpy and a little slimy too.
-A silhouette is an outline of something that is filled in with a solid color.
+If you're looking for a fun, animal-inspired project to do with your kids, look no further.
+Teach your kids to recognize the patterns, textures, and silhouettes of animals.
+A pattern refers to the repeating image that happens again and again (for example, stripes on a zebra or spots on a leopard).
+A texture refers to what the fur or skin would feel like (for example, a giraffe that looks fuzzy, but the hair also looks kind of stiff, or a squid has suckers that look bumpy and a little slimy too).
+A silhouette, finally, is an outline of something that is filled in with a solid color.
 In this case, your animal will be a black silhouette.
 Before photography was invented, it was very popular for people to pay to have their profiles cut out into silhouettes by artists.